jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 2.5.0

+This version introduces the ability to run Groovy scripts in a sandbox when activated using the checkbox in the configuration view.

+* JENKINS-48014 - Allow sandboxing for Groovy scripts

 ### Version 2.4.0

 The old option to build only on success or on failure will now be migrated differently: If both is not selected, the